cos/WALAFacade/README.md

 - the wrapper for the outermost package, i.e. `edu.illinois.wala`, is actually called `Facade` and imports all other `Wrapper`s

 - all type aliases are in `edu.illinois.wala/TypeAliases`

+## Related projects

+[cuplv/walautil](https://github.com/cuplv/walautil) is a collection of WALA utility functions for Scala projects you may want to check out.